segmentio/segment-docs/src/privacy/consent-management/onetrust-wrapper.md

 - **Banner display:** If the banner should be shown or not when a user lands on your webpage
 - **Banner closing:** If the consent banner should automatically close when the user takes an action on your webpage
 - **Consent model:** If the status is automatically set to `true` or `false` for all categories
-  - **Opt-In:** The user, by default does not consent to all categories (except those that you deem to be mandatory).
-The user is required to select categories that they consent to share data with (or, opt-in to data collection)
+  - **Opt-In:** The user, by default, does not consent to all categories (except those that you deem to be mandatory).
+The user is required to select categories that they consent to share data with (or, "opt-in" to data collection)
   - **Opt-out:** The user, by default, does consent to all categories.
-The user can choose to select categories that they do not consent to share data with (or, opt-out of data collection)
+The user can choose to select categories that they do not consent to share data with (or, "opt-out" of data collection)

 <div class="premonition info">
     <div class="fa fa-info-circle"></div>